di/talks/2023/airflow_summit_2023/talk.md

 "Everything you read in the news is absolutely true... except for the rare story of which you happen to have firsthand knowledge"

+^ For me, that area of firsthand knowledge is around open source and security

 ---

+# Firsthand knowledge

+* Google's Open Source Security Team
+* Python Software Foundation
+* Python Package Index
-I work on Google's Open Source Software Security team
+* Open Source Software Security Foundation

+^ I have a little bit of firsthand knowledge!

+^ GOSST, where our mission is to make the open source software that google -- and the rest of the world -- more secure

+^ PSF board, where I help ensure the long-term success of one very big open-source Python project you've probably heard of: python itself

+^ PyPI maintainers, where I help ensure the long-term success of hundreds of thousands of tiny python projects, many of which you've never heard of

+^ OpenSSF TAC, where I help guide the success of the next generation of open source security technologies.

-Literally my job to figure out the ways in which open source is insecure, and how to fix it.
+^ But also, it's literally my job to figure out the ways in which open source is insecure, and how to fix it.

 ---

+# Headlines

+* "The Next Supply Chain Attack Vector: Open-Source Software"
+* "Attacks on Software Supply Chains To Increase in Severity in 2023"
+* "Software Supply Chain Attacks Hit 61% of Firms"
+* "Banking Sector Targeted in Open-Source Software Supply Chain Attacks"
+* "Coder unpublished 17 lines of JavaScript and 'broke the internet'"
+* "Researchers find 633% increase in cyber-attacks aimed at open-source repositories"
+* "The Internet Is on Fire"

-I've seen so many headlines like ...
+^ I've seen so many headlines like ...

+---

+# Headlines (continued...)

+* "Dozens of malicious PyPI packages discovered targeting developers"
+* "Malicious PyPI packages stealing credit cards and injecting code"
+* "Malicious software libraries found in PyPI posing as well known libraries"
+* "3500 packages uploaded to PyPI, pointing to a malicious URL"
+* "This malicious PyPI package mixed source and compiled code to dodge detection"
+* "Frankenstein malware stitched together from code of others disguised as PyPI package"

+---

+# Headline:
+## *I'm tired of these headlines*

-You'd think, "great dustin! half your job is already done, just go fix those things"
+^ You'd think, "great dustin! half your job is already done, just go fix those things"

 ^ But to be honest, I'm tired of these headlines

 ^ It's not that they're wrong, per se.
 Just that it's sort of like declaring "water is wet!"

+^ For anyone with firsthand knowledge, this is stuff that has been known for a long time.

 ^ So tired, in fact, that I'm just going to write the one headline to end all headlines